 Any screening of a film to a group of people requires licensing, whether they are a paying audience or not.
-It’s a popular misconception that it is perfectly legal to screen films to a non-paying audience and this is simply not the case.
+It’s a popular misconception that it is perfectly legal to screen films to a non-paying audience, but this is simply not the case.
 There are clear legal channels for screening any film outside the home.

 If you want to put on a film screening, there are two areas of licensing to consider:

 - Film copyright licensing – the licence to screen the particular film title(s) you wish to show, required for all screenings outside the home

 - Premises licensing – the licence for the activity of screening a film to the public, required ONLY if you aim to generate a profit from tickets being sold

-The two permissions (licensing the films and the Licensing Act 2003) are completely separate and the possession of one licence does not provide exemption from any requirements of the other.
+The two permissions are completely separate and the possession of one licence does not provide exemption from any requirements of the other.